victoriadrake/hugo-theme-introduction/README.md

 1. Set your baseurl
 2. Set your full name and first name
 3. Set your introduction header height (use "medium", "large", or "fullheight")
+4. Choose "light" or "dark" theme
-4. Set your avatar image
+5. Set your avatar image
-5. Set your timezone, if you choose to show it
+6. Set your timezone, if you choose to show it
-6. Choose whether or not to show the Blog and Projects sections, and configure them to your liking
+7. Choose whether or not to show the Blog and Projects sections, and configure them to your liking
-7. Input your social site urls and font-awesome icon names - use as many as you like
+8. Input your social site urls and font-awesome icon names - use as many as you like

 ### Create About and Contact pages